estebanangelm/investment_analysis/README.md

 ### Alternative usage

-An alternative way of running this project is running the Make file from the root of the directory:
+An alternative way of running this project is running the Make file from the root of the directory, you should have `packrat` installed.
+It sets all the required dependencies for running the project.
+Go to the root directory and run this command from the terminal to create the report:

 `make all`